 We have several cast iron skillets and those handles get HOT! so I made some little sleeves to slide over them.
 They're so cute and easy!
 They're also a good use for some of that left over scrap fabric you've been hoarding "just in case...".
 You will need a little bit of fabric, a little … Continue reading Super Easy Pot Handle Sleeves

 Happy All Saint's Day!
-We were invited to a party and naturally I needed to make a costume for my daughter. 🙂 Saint Cecilia lived in the second century and is the patron saint of music/musicians, so she seems like the perfect inspiration for a little girl who loves music and dancing.
-To make this costume … Continue reading Saint Cecilia Costume
+We were invited to a party and naturally I needed to make a costume for my little sweet pea. 🙂 Saint Cecilia lived in the second century and is the patron saint of music/musicians, so she seems like the perfect inspiration for a little girl who loves music and dancing.
+To make … Continue reading Saint Cecilia Costume

 For my daughter's St. Cecilia dress I decided to go with a vaguely Medieval princess style dress that she can add to her dress up collection.
 I started with the Me Hearties Dress from Patterns for Pirates as the base.
 It has a full circle skirt which I thought would be too full, so I … Continue reading Sewing a Toddler Medieval Style Princess Dress